 Around the same time when Facebook acquired Oculus company, news about PS4’s own headset started to emerge.
 At this current moment, PS4’s Project Morpheus is viewed as a worthy competitor to Oculus Rift, even though they work on different platforms.
 This leaves us to wonder if Microsoft plans to stick its feet in virtual reality water.

-Well, apparently there have been numerous rumors about Microsoft making its own headset, which they plan to reveal at E3 2015 (it’s in June).
+Well, apparently there have been numerous rumours about Microsoft making its own headset, which they plan to reveal at E3 2015 (it’s in June).
 According to International Business Times, Microsoft has already given their VR headset prototype to software developers.

 But can we use our Oculus Rift with Xbox right now?